stormzer0/dark-market0/README.md

-Dark Market is a publication about the economics of underground industries
+Dark Market is a publication dedicated to uncovering the economics of underground industries

-over 13% of developed nations GDP is contributed via informal channels
+Over 13% of developed nations GDP is contributed via informal channels

 nothing posted here should be considered financial or life advice